 Want to try?
 Here’s a retirement calculator you can use to model different scenarios.

-If your employer offers an employer match - a portion of money they put into your 401(k) - then try to make sure you do the math to contribute what you need in order to get the max match and not leave anything on the table.
-You’ll have to look up the matching formula, which can be found in the Documents section when you log into humaninterest.com.
+If your employer offers an employer match—a portion of the money they put into your 401(k) for each dollar you contribute yourself—then try to make sure to contribute enough to get the max match and not leave anything on the table.

-*Note: The employer match does not count against the annual contribution limit that you can put in as an individual.
-The annual contribution limit is $19,500 for 2020 and 2021.
-Any amount your employer contributes does NOT count towards the $19,500.
+Note: An employer match does not count against the annual contribution limit you can put in as an individual.
+The annual contribution limit is $22,500 for 2023.
+Any amount your employer contributes does NOT count towards the $22,500.

-Roth accounts are often advised for younger savers because they’re likely to be in a lower tax bracket now then they will be in at some point in the future.
-That way, you can pay a lower tax rate now and then, at retirement, you can take out everything from your Roth 401(k) tax-free.
+Roth accounts are often advised for younger savers because they’re likely to be in a lower tax bracket now than in the future.
+That way, you can pay a lower tax rate now—and then, at retirement, you can withdraw money from your Roth 401(k) tax-free (if certain requirements are met).

-Note: If your employer offers a match, they’ll be treated as Traditional contributions (i.e., be taxed upon withdrawal at retirement).
+Note: If your employer offers a match, they’ll be treated as pre-tax contributions (i.e., be taxed upon withdrawal at retirement).

 If you’re not sure which will work best for you, you can hedge your bets by contributing to both a traditional (pre-tax) and a Roth (post-tax) 401(k).
-All Human Interest plans offer both.
-You can even contribute to both simultaneously, though between the two you cannot exceed the $19,500 annual contribution limit (it’s not $19,500 for Roth and $19,500 for Traditional).
+Most Human Interest plans offer both.
+You can even contribute to both simultaneously, though you cannot exceed the $22,500 annual contribution limit between the two.

 Congratulations!
-You are able to accelerate your retirement savings in the decade or two leading up to retirement.
+You can accelerate your retirement savings in the decade or two leading up to retirement.
 The IRS has created a path allowing people aged 50 and older to use a higher contribution limit than everyone else.

 How catch-up contributions help savers age 50+ to accelerate building up their nest egg:

-*Assumes the annual contribution limit does not increase during that 10-year period.
+*Assumes the annual contribution limit does not change during those ten years.

-3. Start with the most tax-advantaged tools first.
+2. Start with the most tax-advantaged tools first

 You may need to review the suite that your employer offers, but here’s a quick overview of the tax advantages that come with different retirement savings tools:

-HSA: Health Savings Accounts are the most tax-advantaged type of account you can save in: 1) Your contributions are pre-tax, 2) You can invest the funds, which means any growth is tax-free, and, 3) You can take the funds out at retirement tax-free, so long as you spend that money on eligible health expenses.
-If you’re age 55+, you are able to contribute an extra $1,000 here over the annual $3,600 individual limit ($7,200 family limit), too.
-To be eligible, you must also be enrolled in a High Deductible Health Plan.
+HSA: Health Savings Accounts are the most tax-advantaged type of account you can save in 1) Your contributions are pre-tax, 2) You can invest the funds, which means any growth is tax-free, and, 3) You can take the funds out at retirement tax-free, so long as you spend that money on eligible health expenses.
+If you’re age 55+, you can contribute an extra $1,000 here over the annual $3,850 individual limit ($7,750 family limit).
+You must also be enrolled in a High Deductible Health Plan to be eligible.
 Read more here.

 401(k): Whether it’s a Traditional 401(k) or a Roth 401(k), they both come with tax advantages.
 (Note: a 403(b) and or 457(b) have similar tax advantages.)